SuperOfficeDocs/crmscript/docs/api-reference/global-functions/getEventData.md

 so.topic: reference
 ---

-# getEventData
+# EventData getEventData()

-Returns an EventData object connected to current event.
+Returns an EventData object connected to the current event.